 - This article written by Watson Technical Counseling, in the form of an in-universe Daily Planet op-ed by Perry White, deconstructs the amount of Stuff Blowing Up in Man of Steel and many other recent Hollywood blockbusters.
 It was based on their analysis of the destruction in that film and how, if it had happened in real life, it would have produced a death toll on the order of the Nagasaki bomb and an economic impact close to two trillion dollars.

-- Worm deconstructs the Batman-style Badass Normal-apart-from-being-a-Gadgeteer Genius with Armsmaster, who has no social life because every free moment is spent either training or building better gear, and he still Can't Catch Up to "real" capes.
+- The story deconstructs the Batman-style Badass Normal-apart-from-being-a-Gadgeteer Genius with Armsmaster, who has no social life because every free moment is spent either training or building better gear.
+Even so, he still Can't Catch Up to "real" capes.
 This leads to him becoming The Resenter and a desperately attention-seeking Glory Hound.

 - The superhero setting in general is deconstructed repeatedly over the course of the series.
 For one thing, the fact that a Traumatic Superpower Awakening is required to gain powers means that empowered individuals generally have psychological problems, struggle to cooperate and are far more likely to become villains than heroes.